 - We accept wrongful death claims on a contingency fee basis.
 We do not charge any fees or costs unless we succeed in recovering compensation for your damages.

-If your wrongful death claim is successful, the courts may award you compensation for many types of damages you and your family have suffered.
-Damages in these kinds of cases include payment for lost support and services of the deceased person and loss of his/her companionship, guidance, and protection.
-This is especially true in cases involving a surviving spouse or minor children.
-Other types of damages include:
+If your lawsuit is successful, the courts may award you compensation for the damages you and your family have suffered.
+Damages in these kinds of cases include:

 - Mental and emotional pain and suffering

 The amounts of damages you receive in a wrongful death case will vary depending on the circumstances of your loved one’s death.
 Speak to Fiol Law Group for a more detailed idea of what types of damages your family may be eligible to receive.
 We can help you understand your rights and privileges as a family member of the deceased.
 Our free consultations may be well worth your while if we believe you have grounds for a claim.